OnlyTanner/216Project/README.md

 * All chance/community chest cards work as expected (see "Bugs To Be Fixed" list to see what cards were fixed)
 * Properties now charge the labeled amount when bought.
 * Player's money is always updated in the "Player Stats" menu after each turn.
+* Unmortage button now correctly charges a 10% interest rate when clicked

 ## Bugs To Be Fixed
 * Players don't always roll while in jail